 Prerequisite: Math placement test or minimum grade of "C" in MAC1105.

+This course affords students a mastery of foundational mathematical and computation models and methods by applying such models and methods in problem solving.
+1. Trigonometric functions, their properties and graphs 2.
+Inverse trigonometric functions, their properties and graphs 3.
+Trigonometric identities 4.
+Conditional trigonometric equations 5.
+Solutions of triangles 6.
+Vector algebra 7.
+Parametric equations 8.
+Polar coordinates.
 A graphing calculator is required.
 The TI-83/84 are the only allowable calculators for test days.
-If a student wishes to use any other calculator they must see their instructor in advance for approval.
-Topics included are properties and graphs of trigonometric functions, properties and graphs of inverse trigonometric functions, trigonometric identities, conditional trigonometric equations, solutions of triangles, vector algebra, parametric equations, polar coordinates, and applications.
-NOTE: While MAC1114, Plane Trigonometry is not a prerequesite for MAC1140, Pre-Calculus Algebra, the math faculty at GCSC strongly suggest that you take MAC1140, Pre-Calculus before taking MAC1114, Plane Trigonometry.
+If a student wishes to use any other calculator, they must see their instructor in advance for approval..
+NOTE: While MAC1114, Plane Trigonometry is not a prerequisite for MAC1140, Pre-Calculus Algebra, the math faculty at GCSC strongly suggest that you take MAC1140, Pre-Calculus before taking MAC1114, Plane Trigonometry.

-+MAC1140, Precalculus Algebra
++MAC1140, Precalculus Algebra 3 hrs., 3 crs.